 Are brown recluse spiders found in Kansas City?

 Yes.
-Brown Recluse spiders in Kansas City are spotted mostly in older homes and business.
-These spiders are rarely found outside of its range in the south-central and central Midwestern States.
+Brown Recluse spiders in Kansas City are spotted mostly in older homes and businesses.
+These spiders are rarely found outside their range in the south-central and central Midwestern States.

 - Once in a desirable nesting site, brown recluse spiders can occupy the same space for generations.

 - Indoor, they can be found in dark cracks, in stored items in garages or basements, under or between objects like cardboard boxes, between pages of a newspaper, etc.

 - Bites are rare, but in some cases, the venom can leave a wound that is slow to heal and very rarely results in death.

 - Bites are routinely misdiagnosed and are actually more often from other spiders or insects.

 How To Identify This Spider:

 - Check the top of the spider’s body for a distinctive violin or fiddle-shaped marking